URL shortener with Nitro on Cloudflare Pages

 })

-function to get the URL from the KV.
-If the URL does not exist, we throw a 404 error.
-Otherwise, we redirect the user to the original URL.
+Here, we simply obtain the id from the router parameters and use useStorage to fetch the URL from the KV.
+If the URL does not exist, a 404 error is thrown.
+Otherwise, the user is redirected to the original URL.

 Note